Self-testing for COVID-19

 You need a nasal swab specimen for the test.
 Follow the instructions provided with the test kit.
 Here are the general steps for self-testing.

-websiteto find out.
+FDA websiteto find out.

 - Wash your hands with soap and water or use hand sanitizer to clean your hands thoroughly.

 - Clean the surface where you'll use the test.

 - Open the test package and remove the swab for collecting the sample.
 DO NOT touch the soft end of the swab.

 - Follow the instructions to collect the specimen.

 - Read your result within the recommended time.
 Doing so too early or too late can give an inaccurate result.

 - After reading the results, discard the test contents according to the instructions mentioned.

 - Clean your hands and the surface where you used the test.

 Understanding Your Results